|TRAINING DATES||CAC LEVEL||IN PERSON-ONLINE-HYBRID|

 |November 17 - 19 Full December 13 - 15 online/virtual2022 January 26 - 28 March 1 - 3 May 3 - 5 June 15 - 17 August 1 - 3 September 20 - 22 November 2 - 4 December 6 - 8||CAT||In Person|

 - Sort by Default Order

-This CAC I course provides a framework and counseling model for working with clients with substance use disorders.
+This CAT course provides a framework and counseling model for working with clients with substance use disorders.
 This course supports a client-centered, counselor-directed model using a motivational interviewing style and spirit.
 The counselor will experience and learn the counseling skills to support the client in identifying and changing behaviors.
 Videotaping and feedback is a core teaching method and will assist the student in developing a proficient level of counseling skills.
-This class is nonrefundable unless I can fill the seat.
+This class is nonrefundable.

-This CAC I course presents the models of addiction, defines and outlines various types of addiction treatment, presents the national Institute of Drug Abuse (NIDA) principles of effective treatment and reviews the use of evidence-based treatment approaches.
+This CAT course presents the models of addiction, defines and outlines various types of addiction treatment, presents the national Institute of Drug Abuse (NIDA) principles of effective treatment and reviews the use of evidence-based treatment approaches.

 TRAINING DATES CAC LEVEL IN PERSON-ONLINE-HYBRID October 18 - November 8 2022 January 17 - February 7 March 21 - April 11 June 6 - 27 September 12 - October 3 November 28 - December 19 CAT Online

 This CAT course will introduce the counselor to the concept of trauma-informed care, an approach that is being adopted more frequently within the human services fields based upon an increased awareness of the ways in which trauma impacts functioning.
 It will describe and define trauma informed care and ways in which a traditional treatment setting can be modified to increase the sense of safety experienced by clients.